pedrosecchi67/LovelacePM/README.md

 You can contribute to LovelacePM by assisting us in meeting the system requirements and code conventions listed in the sections below.

+You can also check our file structure at our CONTRIBUTING.md file.

 ### Introduction to the project

 This README refers to capabilities and usage conditions referrent to version 0.1.0.
 Version 0.1.0 is a beta testing version and has not yet met all system requirements listed below.